-Japan-based English-language travel website GaijinPot Travel released its lineup of the best places to travel to in Japan in 2019.
-At the top of the list is an unlikely candidate, a small prefecture in western Japan.
+TOKYO — Japan-based, English-language travel site GaijinPot Travel released its lineup of the best places to travel in Japan for 2019.
+At the top of the list is an unlikely candidate: a small prefecture in western Japan.

 Tottori Prefecture was chosen as the No. 1 destination of GaijinPot Travel’s Top 10 Japan Travel Destinations for 2019, as part of its third-annual travel awards that recognize up-and-coming travel destinations in Japan for foreign tourists.

 Tottori Governor Shinji Hirai said he was delighted to be recognized as the first-place winner.

 “It is an honor to be selected as No. 1,” Hirai said.
 “Make a trip to adventure destination Tottori and see for yourself just what made us No. 1 in 2019.”

 Tottori is the least populated prefecture in Japan and is best known for having Japan’s largest sand dunes that are accessible to the public.
 Its unique natural features along with its pop culture presence are just part of what makes it stand out.